drachenpapa/pexi/SUPPORT.md

   * Is there a concept you’re not understanding?
 * Learn about the [rubber duck debugging method](https://rubberduckdebugging.com).
 * Avoid falling for the [XY problem](https://meta.stackexchange.com/questions/66377/what-is-the-xy-problem/66378#66378).
 * Search on GitHub to see if a similar question has been asked.
+  You can check [GitHub issues](https://github.com/drachenpapa/pexi/issues/) or [Discussions](https://github.com/drachenpapa/pexi/discussions) for existing solutions.
 * If possible, provide sample code or a repository that demonstrates the problem.
 * The more time you put into asking your question, the better we can help you.